ollieabc/monkeypox/README.md

 # monkeypox

-page 1: selecting a symptom and it being explain such as how likely it is to have this syptom.
+page 1: graph showing the total cases in a month

 page 2: and a graph showing deaths by years